From The Alpha and the Omega - Chapter Five

 Plutonium, americium or curium can enter the body through a variety of routes including ingestion, inhalation or direct contact through wounds.
 By removing them quickly the victim may avoid possible future effects including the development of certain cancers, which may occur years after exposure, the FDA said.

-This page updated on August 15, 2004.
+This page updated on August 15, 2004,and October 7, 2012.

 Return to the Table of Contents or the Home Page